-As guided by paragraph 290.146 of the Code, a partner or an employee of the firm or a network firm is only permissible to serve as company secretary of the audit client only when:
+As required by paragraph R523.4 in Chapter A of the revised Code, a partner or an employee of the firm or a network firm shall not serve as company secretary for an audit client of the firm, unless:

-- fulfilling the relevant legal requirement (i.e. the Hong Kong Companies Ordinance disallows an individual to concurrently hold the posts of auditor and secretary to a company); - the duties and functions undertaken are limited to those of a routine and formal administrative nature such as the preparation of minutes and maintenance of statutory returns; and - management of client makes all relevant decisions and the practitioners do not assume any management responsibilities or make any management decisions.
+- This practice is specifically permitted under local law, professional rules or practice (i.e. the Hong Kong Companies Ordinance disallows an individual to concurrently hold the posts of auditor and secretary to a company): - Management makes all decisions; and - The duties and activities performed are limited to those of a routine and administrative nature, such as preparing minutes and maintaining statutory returns.